umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Creating-Master-Template-Part-2/index.md

 Some potential solutions:

 * If you're not a programmer you can use the Umbraco built-in package - Umbraco Forms.
-This has the added benefit that editors can also create their own forms.
-Find more info and purchase the product through [Umbraco Apps](https://umbraco.com/apps/umbraco-forms/)
+Umbraco Forms has the added benefit that editors can also create their own forms.
+Find more information and purchase the product through [Umbraco Apps](https://umbraco.com/apps/umbraco-forms/).
-* Build your own contact form using [Surface Controllers](../../../Reference/Templating/Mvc/forms) or the [Surface Controller chapter on UmbracoTV](https://umbraco.tv/videos/umbraco-v7/developer/fundamentals/surface-controllers/the-surface-controller/)
+* Build your own contact form using [Surface Controllers](../../../Reference/Templating/Mvc/forms/#creating-the-surfacecontroller-action) or the [Surface Controller chapter](https://umbraco.tv/videos/umbraco-v7/developer/fundamentals/surface-controllers/the-surface-controller/) on UmbracoTV.

 ### Creating the Document Type and Template

-For now, let's create a content-only contact page where the user can provide a title and some rich text.
+Let's create a content-only contact page where we can provide a title and some rich text.

 1. Go to **Settings**.
 2. In the **Settings** pane, click the **...** next to the **Document Types** in the tree.